dszczyt/dotvim/README.markdown

 What remains to be done in this configuration:

-- Add ropevim and command-t
+- Add py.test, ropevim and command-t
-- Integrate tox into Python to test straight from Vim
+- Integrate tox into Python to test straight from Vim?

 [pathogen]: https://github.com/tpope/vim-pathogen